rodrigoBaranda/PersonalPortfolio/README.md

 ### First Time Setup

-1. **Paste Credentials**: In the sidebar, paste the entire contents of your Google Service Account JSON file
+1. **Upload Credentials File**: In the sidebar, upload the Google Service Account JSON file you downloaded from Google Cloud Console
 2. **Enter Sheet Name**: Confirm or modify the Google Sheet name (default: "Transactions")
 3. **Click Refresh**: The app will load your transactions and fetch current market data